-The good news: you can quickly convert smiles to frowns on unhappy customers—and keep them coming back year after year.
+The good news: you can quickly convert frowns on unhappy customers to smiles —and keep them coming back year after year.

 Whatever your industry, keep in mind that you’re in the service business—not the technology, hardware, software or ice-cream-cone business.
 Establish customer-friendly policies and procedures.
 Hire people with customer-service experience and potential.
 And empower employees like it’s going out of style.